 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

 Washington Island is host to the annual Door Islands Bird Festival.
-In 2016, the festival will be held the first weekend in June.
+In 2019, the festival was held May 16-19.
 This festival generally attracts over 100 participants who recognize that the Town of Washington is a unique and diverse location for bird watching.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.